-Shepherd University was founded in 1871 as a normal school and has become a university with graduate studies at the master’s level.
-Since 2003, the Division of Graduate Studies at Shepherd University has provided five graduate programs with the first program enrolling students in the 2003-2004 year, and the newest program enrolling students in the 2007-2008 year.
+Shepherd University was founded in 1871 as a normal school and has become a university with graduate studies at the master’s and doctoral levels.
+Since 2003 with the initial graduate program, the School of Graduate and Professional Studies at Shepherd University has offered multiple programs.
 The addition of graduate studies at a university with a long history of undergraduate programs requires a dedication toward creating a graduate culture that is fostered by faculty, staff, and students.

 Graduate Studies was granted at Shepherd University because of:

 - The need for graduate education in the eastern West Virginia panhandle that was based on a liberal arts education and at a public university

 - The need for current professionals in education and business to improve their skills

 - To help improve the economic development in the region with advanced degrees for those in specific professions.

 - Provide a graduate level education for those seeking life-long learning and re- certification.

 The emphasis of graduate studies at Shepherd has remained focused on those four primary reasons with the development of specific master’s degrees in education and business, and graduate level continuing education for those who require re-certification.
 Plans for additional graduate programs maintain this similar focus.

 At Shepherd, graduate students remain less than 5% of the total student population.
 Therefore, creating a graduate culture throughout the University has and will continue to be a significant transformational process in the structure of the organization that is still predominately undergraduate oriented.
 New policies and procedures that help guide graduate studies are continuously in development to ensure graduate studies operations run effectively and efficiently within the undergraduate culture.